RMS Scotia: Service history

 On 11 March 1904, Scotia approached Guam to deliver cable and spares when she went off course while entering Apra Harbor and ran hard aground on a nearby reef.
 Weather conditions deteriorated and the ship broke in two and sank.
 The wreck is now a popular diving location.

 In fiction

-Scotia makes an appearance in the novel Twenty Thousand Leagues under the Sea by Jules Verne.
+Scotia makes an appearance in the 1870 novel Twenty Thousand Leagues Under the Seas by Jules Verne.
 On 13 April 1867 the ship is accidentally struck by the submarine : "Two and a half metres below the water-line appeared a neat hole in the form of an isosceles triangle."
 Thanks to its watertight compartments, Scotia makes it safely to Liverpool.

 In the second Sherlock Holmes: The Legend Begins book, the SS Scotia is the ship Sherlock and his accomplices travel on.